-- Latest application date by which applications must be received if the applicant wishes to continue the placing on the market or use of the substance after the sunset date
+- Latest application date by which applications must be received if the applicant wants to continue placing the substance on the market or using it after the sunset date;

-The Member State Committee prepares its opinion on the draft recommendation taking into account the received comments.
+The Member State Committee prepares its opinion on the draft recommendation taking into account the comments received during the public consultation.

-The opinion of the Committee and the comments received during the public consultation will help ECHA finalise its recommendation, which will be submitted to the European Commission, for a decision on the substances to be included in the Authorisation List.
+The opinion of the committee and the comments received during the public consultation will help ECHA finalise its recommendation.
+ECHA’s recommendation is submitted to the European Commission, who take the decision on the substances to be included in the Authorisation List.

 There are some generic exemptions from the authorisation requirement.
-In addition to those generic exemptions, ECHA may propose substance and use specific exemptions if there are other Community legislations which provide the minimum requirements for the proper control of the risks and for the protection of human health or the environment.
-These exemptions will be listed based on the recommendation that ECHA submits to the European Commission.
+In addition to these generic exemptions, ECHA may propose substance and use-specific exemptions, where specific EU legislation already exists that provide the minimum requirements for the proper control of the risks to protect human health or the environment.